-Hi Everyone, this is Anne Watson again, for another digital piano comparison review Roland FP-30X vs Yamaha P125.
+Hi, Everyone!
+This is Anne Watson again for another digital piano comparison review of the Roland FP-30X vs Yamaha P125.
 The Roland FP-30X, one of the latest releases of Roland digital pianos, is the successor of the popular FP-30.

-> Both the Yamaha P125 and Roland FP-30X are mid-range portable pianos marketed for under a thousand US dollars.
+Both the Yamaha P125 and Roland FP-30X are mid-range portable pianos marketed for under a thousand US dollars.
 Although both these digital pianos have many similar features, some key differences may influence your purchase decision.

 |Sound Engine||Roland’s SuperNATURAL piano sound||Pure Yamaha CF grand piano sound|

 |Keyboard||Progressive Hammer Action 4 (PHA-4) keyboard||Graded Hammer Standard (GHS) keyboard; full 88-keys|

 |Touch Sensitivity||5 levels plus Fixed||Soft, Medium, Hard, Fixed|

 |Key Touch||The texture on black and white keys||Matte black keys; glossy on white keys|

 |Speaker System||2 speakers; 11Wx2 amplifiers||2-way, 4 speakers; 7Wx2 amplifiers|

 |Modes||Dual (Layers), Duet (Twin), Split||Dual (Layers), Duet (Duo), Split|